tekore/Aws/README.md

 ## Usage
 The provided .tfvars template "[tfvars-template](https://github.com/tekore/Aws/blob/main/tfvars-template "tfvars-template")" will need to be updated with the relevant variables needed for your install.

-Once this is done, run;
+Once this is done, run:
 ```sh
 $ terraform plan --var-file="template.tfvars"
 $ terraform apply --var-file="template.tfvars"